arnigeir/WinTcpSocketExhaustionTest/soap-coretests/readme.md

 Use  <i> Get-NetTCPConnection | Measure-Object</i> in PowerShell terminal to get total number of connections.
 Note that this can be bit slow when the system gets loaded.

-<h2>NServiceBus test endpoints using Quartz jobs to publish messages</h2>
+<h3>Tests</h3>
+The tests were not conclusive as I failed to recall the original socket exception "System.ServiceModel.CommunicationException: Only one usage of each socket address (protocol/network address/port) is normally permitted."
+Instead the tests failed with a "async" exception - probably because of the loop calling the same async method in the worker

+The conclusion from those tests that it would be more realistic to call the soap service from a full blown NServiceBus endpoint and compare modified endpoint to a modified endpoint with connection pool.

+<h2>Tests using  NServiceBus endpoints</h2>

 <h3>StandardEndpoint</h3>
 This endpoint is analogous to our current implementation of NSB endpoints that connect to SOAP APIs

 <h3>PooledEndpoint</h3>
-This endpoint uses a client with pooled tcp connections so that connections are reused from the pool
+This endpoint uses a client with pooled tcp connections so that connections are reused from the pool - otherwise it is identical to the StandardEndpoint.<br/>
+The goal is to be able to modify current endpoints without too much work to make them more resilient against connection exhaustion when calling SOAP api endpoints when the endpoint gets loaded.

 <h2>Testresults</h2>
 The SOAP server was installed  in folder  \\ami-bus-d-5\c$\Utils\CoreWCFService  and started from command line.